VioletMistCloudDrift/ClearSky/README.md

 # ClearSky

+An unofficial continuation of [Clear Skies](https://github.com/grondag/clear-skies).

-Makes horizon and fog colors match the sky
+Makes horizon and fog colors match the sky.